 If you don't repost this saying "They hurt her," then Carmen will get you, either from a sewer, the toilet, the shower, or when you go to sleep, you'll wake up in the sewer, in the dark, then Carmen will come and kill you.

-Analysis: If it seems like there's something missing in the story above, that's because the text is a fragment of a longer story, "Carmen Winstead."
-Carmen, supposedly, was a 17-year-old girl who was bullied by a gang of students at her own school.
-They pushed her down a sewer drain, in fact, and she died, only to come back from the dead and kill not only her tormenters, but every hapless soul who reads her story and fails to share it, as well.
-It's a classic Internet chain letter (see below for more specimens).
+Analysis: If there seems to be something missing in this text, that's because it's a fragment of a longer story, "Carmen Winstead," about a 17-year-old girl who was bullied by a gang of students at her school.
+They pushed her down a sewer drain and she died, according to the oft-reposted tale, only to return from the dead later and kill her tormenters; and not just her tormenters, but every hapless soul who reads Carmen's story and fails to share it.
+It's a classic ghost story chain letter (see below for more specimens).

-It's also a perfect example, whether in long or in short form, of creepypasta, an Internet phenomenon defined as brief horror stories, videos, and creepy images shared in online forums and via social media (creepypasta is a subcategory of copypasta as in "copy and paste").
+It's also a good example of creepypasta, an Internet phenomenon consisting of brief horror stories, videos, and creepy images shared online and via social media.
+Creepypasta is a subcategory of copypasta (as in "copy and paste").

-There is, of course, no evidence that the story of Carmen Winstead is true, in whole or in part, nor that a teenager named David Gregory (or any other human being in the real world, for that matter) had his neck broken and skin peeled off as punishment for failing to repost a chain letter.
+There is, of course, no reason to believe that the story of Carmen Winstead is true, in whole or in part, nor that a teenager named David Gregory (or any other human being in the real world, for that matter) had his neck broken and skin peeled off as punishment for failing to repost a chain letter.